Anthony Denis Maurice George de Worms: Early life

 Anthony Denis Maurice George de Worms was born on 4 January 1869.
-His father was George de Worms, 2nd Baron de Worms (1829–1902) and his mother, Louisa de Samuel.
-He had a brother, Percy de Worms (1873–1941) and a sister, Henrietta Emmy Louisa Amelia de Worms (1875-unknown).
-His paternal grandfather, Solomon Benedict de Worms (1801–1882), owned large plantations in Ceylon and was made a Hereditary Baron of the Austrian Empire by Franz Joseph I of Austria (1830–1916), and his paternal grandmother was Henrietta Samuel.
+His father was George de Worms, 2nd Baron de Worms and his mother, Louisa de Samuel.
+He had a brother, Percy de Worms, and a sister, Henrietta Emmy Louisa Amelia de Worms.
+His paternal grandfather, Solomon Benedict de Worms, owned large plantations in Ceylon and was made a Hereditary Baron of the Austrian Empire by Franz Joseph I of Austria, and his paternal grandmother was Henrietta Samuel.
 His family was Jewish.

-His paternal great-grandmother was Schönche Jeannette Rothschild (1771–1859), thus his paternal great-great-grandfather was Mayer Amschel Rothschild (1744–1812), the founder of the Rothschild banking dynasty.
-As a result, his paternal great-great-granduncles were Amschel Mayer Rothschild (1773–1855), Salomon Mayer von Rothschild (1774–1855), Nathan Mayer Rothschild (1777–1836), Carl Mayer von Rothschild (1788–1855), and James Mayer de Rothschild (1792–1868).
-His great-uncles, who owned plantations in Ceylon with his grandfather, were Maurice Benedict de Worms (1805–1867) and Gabriel Benedict de Worms (1802–1881).
-His paternal uncle was Henry de Worms, 1st Baron Pirbright (1840–1903).
+His paternal great-grandmother was Schönche Jeannette Rothschild, thus his paternal great-great-grandfather was Mayer Amschel Rothschild, the founder of the Rothschild banking dynasty.
+As a result, his paternal great-great-granduncles were Amschel Mayer Rothschild, Salomon Mayer von Rothschild, Nathan Mayer Rothschild, Carl Mayer von Rothschild, and James Mayer de Rothschild.
+His great-uncles, who owned plantations in Ceylon with his grandfather, were Maurice Benedict de Worms and Gabriel Benedict de Worms.
+His paternal uncle was Henry de Worms, 1st Baron Pirbright.